“Fraudsters don’t need to hack your computer — they just need to trick you.”

 The Job Offer

-Instead of asking you for the routing number and account number as what should be requested for a direct deposit, they instead ask you for your login credentials.
+🚩 Instead of asking for the routing number and account number, they ask for your login credentials.

 The Online Friend

-You open the account and provide them with your online banking credentials so they can deposit money into your account.
+🚩 You provide your online banking credentials so they can deposit money.

 The Banker Call

-You get a phone call, and the caller ID says it’s coming from your bank.
-The caller tells you he works for the bank and need you to provide them with your online account credentials, claiming there are potentially fraudulent transactions on your account.
+🚩 You get a phone call, and the caller ID says it’s from your bank.
+The caller tells you he works for the bank and needs you to provide your online account credentials, claiming there are potentially fraudulent transactions.

-He stays on the line with you and tell you that you may get a code via text and ask you to provide him with that code.
+🚩 He stays on the line, tells you you may get a code via text, and asks you to provide it—even though the text says not to share it.

 The Sweetheart Swindle

-To make it up to you, they offer to pay for your flight to go visit them.
-They ask you to open an account with a specific bank (notice a trend here?) and ask for your online banking credentials so they can put funds in your account.
+🚩 You start dating someone online.
+Every time you try to meet in person, they have valid reasons they can’t, including last-minute cancellations.
+To make it up to you, they offer to pay for your flight.
+They ask you to open an account with a specific bank and ask for your online banking credentials to deposit funds.

 The worst part?
-You would be on the hook for overdrawn account, because providing online banking credentials to someone else is considered giving them authorization to do transactions on the account.
-As a result, you may not be covered under consumer protection regulations.
+You would be on the hook for overdrawn account fees, because providing online banking credentials to someone else is considered giving them authorization to do transactions.
+You may not be covered under consumer protection regulations.

-Also note that these are just examples of stories scammers may tell.
-These fraudsters will use a multitude of stories and techniques to get you to provide them with your online banking credentials so they can steal money.
+These are just examples.
+Fraudsters use a multitude of stories and techniques to get your online banking credentials.

 How Do Fraudsters Contact Me?